prof-xed/prof-xed/README.md

 Rules:
  - Every day there should be at least one code commit or an explination of a coding expression (no matter how small)
- - Every time a days doesn't show up as greeny, the status shall reset.
+ - Every time a days doesn't show up as greeny 🍃, the status shall reset.
  - Mandatory work (Uni, Voluntary, or work) doesn't count.
  - if one day missed the strike will reset.